eosnetworkfoundation/grant-framework/applications/bountyblok.md

 This application is to support an existing proposal put forward on [Pomelo](https://pomelo.io/grants/bountyblok) to reach its funding.

-bountyblok is built for NFT Artists, brands and various projects who want to engage their followers with a set of tasks while earning rewards.
+bountyblok is built for NFT Artists, games, brands and various projects who want to engage their followers with a set of tasks while earning rewards.
 Also built for developers who want to add gaming mechanics inside their projects.

 ### Overview